MathijsdeBoer/AstroTracker/doc/04 - Gearheads.md

 <p>Terminology used to describe the anatomy of a gear, Honaroog, 2007.</p>
 </div>

+Another value to keep in mind is the [module](https://en.wikipedia.org/wiki/Gear#Standard_pitches_and_the_module_system) of the gear.
+This value describes the relationship between the amount of teeth and the pitch diameter (pitch circle on the image).
+The lower the module, the smaller the gear and its teeth.

 So what about these ratios?
 This is pretty simple, really.
 If you take the amount of teeth of one gear, and divide it by the amount of teeth on the other gear, you get the gear ratio.